-Input some basic data into our Perks Vendor Cost Calculator to identify how much you're spending on all of your vendors, and how much you can save by consolidating with Compt (while easily ensuring IRS tax compliance).
+Input some basic data into our Perks Vendor Cost Calculator to identify how much you're spending on all of your vendors, and how much you can save by consolidating with Compt's employee perks software (while easily ensuring IRS tax compliance).

 Unless otherwise noted by the IRS, all employee compensation is considered taxable.
 This is because bonuses, commissions, perks, and benefits are all seen as forms of payment.
 It’s important for both employers and employees to properly report their compensation on tax forms.

 The exceptions to this rule are forms of compensation not considered payment.
 Things like health-related benefits, life insurance, athletic facilities, and educational assistance are all nontaxable.
 The IRS keeps an updated list of benefits considered nontaxable.

 Here some examples of both taxable and nontaxable employee compensation: